Welcome to

 From the Manorial Society of Great Britain (established 1906) website: “In 1922, the Government of the day enacted the most thoroughgoing legislation touching property in England and Wales.
 So far as the Lord of the Manor was concerned, the Law of Property Act abolished copyhold tenure, taking away his right to be Lord of the soil save that which he owned directly. ...
 But the Act went on to confirm many of the historic rights, general and special, long enjoyed by the Lord of the Manor: the right to market and fair, mineral excavation (subject to the enfranchisement of the copyhold, the subsoil still belongs to the Lord of the Manor), fishing rights, sporting rights, manorial waste (principally the verges of the road and those areas in rural Manors which do not appear to belong to anyone), common land rights (subject to the Common Land Registration Act 1965), the village green.

-The Lordship of Eastbourne Medsey, also formerly known as Meades, or Medes, is an ancient manor forming one of the four divisions of the parish of Eastbourne, (now in East Sussex) predating the Norman Conquest of 1066
+The Lordship of Eastbourne Medsey, also formerly known as Meades, Meads, or Medes, is an ancient manor forming a division of the parish of Eastbourne, (now in East Sussex) predating the Norman Conquest of 1066

-Medsey lies in the area, of the town of Eastbourne, now known as the Village of Meads, which is south of the town centre b
+Eastbourne Medsey lies in the area, of the town of Eastbourne, now known as the Village of Meads, which is south of the town centr

-The Lordship of Eastbourne Medsey, also formerly known as Meades, or Medes, is an ancient manor forming one of the four divisions of the parish of Eastbourne, (now in East Sussex) predating the Norman Conquest of 1066
+The Lordship of Eastbourne Medsey, also formerly known as Meades, Meads, or Medes, is an ancient manor forming a division of the parish of Eastbourne, (now in East Sussex) predating the Norman Conquest of 1066

 In a description for visitors written in 1858,